Chart Color Schemes

 Bondi Beach - North Bondi features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bondi Beach - North Bondi, as per the latest Census, consisted of 9.9% houses and 90.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 18.3% houses and 81.8% other dwellings.
-Home ownership in Bondi Beach - North Bondi was at 19.8%, with the remainder being mortgaged (21.9%) or rented (58.3%).
+The dwelling structure in Bondi Beach - North Bondi, as per the latest Census, consisted of 9.9% houses and 90.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 18.3% houses and 81.8% other dwellings.
+Home ownership in Bondi Beach - North Bondi was at 19.8%, with the rest either mortgaged (21.9%) or rented (58.3%).
 The median monthly mortgage repayment in the area was $3,467, below Sydney metro's average of $3,600.
-Median weekly rent was $689, compared to Sydney metro's $670.
+The median weekly rent figure was recorded at $689, compared to Sydney metro's $670.
 Nationally, Bondi Beach - North Bondi's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing